 From Bootstrap to Booming, DiscoverVideo Reports Strong Growth in 2020

 NOVEMBER 1 , 2020 – WALLINGFORD, CT DiscoverVideo, a streaming video management platform company, reports 50% growth in 2020, as more students and workers learn and work remotely.

 2020 has brought huge growth to DiscoverVideo products and services.
 Their DEVOS streaming video platform currently supports more than 30% of Connecticut’s public school systems, and hundreds of K-12 school districts and higher ed institutions across the United States.
 Their system is also used by governments, businesses, and healthcare facilities.
 When compared to 2019, revenues have increased 57%, system shipments have increased 250%, and new customers have increased 320%.

 “We have supported distance learning for school districts, broadcast all-hands company meetings, and streamed government events since 2009,” said Discover’s CEO, Rich Mavrogeanes.
 “The pandemic has just accelerated the adaptation of streaming non-commercial content into education and business systems.”

 DiscoverVideo is one of several private video management companies that has flourished as a result of people working and schooling from home.
-The DEVOS enterprise video platform is constantly evolving to meet customer and technology needs, including web conferencing.
+The DEVOS enterprise video platform is constantly evolving to meet customer and technology needs, including video morning announcements, and distance learning solutions.

 “One key to our success,” Mr. Mavrogeanes said, “is listening to our customers and making our software easier to use, yet more powerful, with every software update.”

 DiscoverVideo was named to Streaming Media Magazine’s “Top 50” most influential leaders in streaming technology in August, 2020.
 It has also been nominated in 11 “best of” categories, including “enterprise video platform.”

 Rich Mavrogeanes, serial entrepreneur and streaming industry pioneer, started DiscoverVideo in 2008 with a bootstrap approach.
 Having learned the risks of working with private venture capitalists, he only accepted loans and grants from the State of Connecticut.
 The business was profitable from the start, and free from the worry of private investors pushing him in the wrong direction.

 “Venture capitalists encourage you to live beyond your means,” Mavrogeanes said.
 “At Discover, we don’t have to impress anybody but ourselves and our customers.”